Fullaxx/ubuntu-desktop/README.md

 ```

 ## Connect using rdesktop
-Use any standard RDP client to connect directly.
+Use any standard RDP client to connect.
+Set the desired geometry with rdesktop.
 ```
-rdesktop 127.0.0.1:3389
+rdesktop 127.0.0.1:3389 -g 1600x900
 ```

 ## Using the Openbox Desktop Environment